openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 * `jwt`: objects of this type contain a single `jwt` element with a signed JWT as proof of possession.
 The JWT MUST contain the following elements:
     * `kid`: CONDITIONAL.
 JWT header containing the key ID.
 If the credential shall be bound to a DID, the `kid` refers to a DID URL which identifies a particular key in the DID Document that the credential shall be bound to.
     * `jwk`: CONDITIONAL.
 JWT header containing the key material the new credential shall be bound to.
 MUST NOT be present if `kid` is present.
+    * `x5c`: CONDITIONAL.
+JWT header containing a certificate or certificate chain corresponding to the key used to sign the JWT.
+This element may be used to convey key attestation certificates along with the proof of possession.
     * `iss`: REQUIRED.
 MUST contain the client_id of the sender
     * `aud`: REQUIRED.
 MUST contain the issuer URL of credential issuer
     * `iat`: REQUIRED.
 MUST contain the instant when the proof was created